semvis123/automaat/docs.md

 - Mail templates changed to include the URI-scheme's of our app  (automagic://resetpassword?key=...)

 ## Further implementation ideas
-Theming, not implemented due to complex theming system in SwiftUI. (would require a lot of work) I18n (internationalisation) translation strings. (would be possible but not a requirement)
+I18n (internationalisation) translation strings. (would be possible but not a requirement)
 SwiftUI previews (allows for easier ui development, but requires configuring some mock data for each view)